Paola-DG/Arduino-UNO-R3---Temperature-Sensor-Love-O-Meter-/README.md

 ### 🔦 LED Response by Temperature

 | Temperature Range       | LED State           | Photo |
 |-------------------------|---------------------|-------|
 | < 22°C                  | All OFF             | ![](Assets/LEDs_All_Off.jpg) |
 | 22°C - 24°C             | LED 1 ON            | ![](Assets/LEDs_One_On.jpg) |
 | 24°C - 26°C             | LED 1 & 2 ON        | ![](Assets/LEDs_Two_On.jpg) |
 | ≥ 26°C                  | All LEDs ON         | ![](Assets/LEDs_All_On.jpg) |

+The LEDs on the breadboard react based on the temperature:
+- One LED for warm
+- Two LEDs for warmer
+- All three LEDs for hot

 ---